Binghamton-University-Table-Tennis/website/README.md

 ## Website URL
 https://binghamtontabletennis.herokuapp.com/

+## To access the admin panel
+Go to /admin and enter admin credentials

 ## How to use the admin panel
 On the admin panel, you will see 5 tables available to modify with Add/Change options:
 - Club Attendance